Overloading, Bow Riding, and Hazardous Conditions

 These dangerous operating practices are illegal under Oregon law.

-Overloading is loading the vessel beyond the recommended capacity shown on the capacity plate installed by the vessel manufacturer.
+Overloading is loading the boat beyond the recommended capacity shown on the capacity plate installed by the boat manufacturer.

-Especially Hazardous Condition is operating a vessel in a condition that causes a hazard to the occupants or others on the waterways.
-Peace officers may instruct the operator to move the vessel to the nearest safe moorage if:
+Especially Hazardous Condition is operating a boat in a condition that causes a hazard to the occupants or others on the waterways.
+Peace officers may instruct the operator to move the boat to the nearest safe moorage if:

 - There are improper or insufficient personal flotation devices; fire extinguishers; backfire flame arrestors; or navigation lights between sunset and sunrise.